FabriLluvia/Linux-TeslaOS/README.md

 ## Feedback

-This is the form to fill to give feedback: https://forms.gle/VRVUJ2GePC5YFnwR6
+We also have a form to fill to give [feedback](https://forms.gle/VRVUJ2GePC5YFnwR6)